Gift Honors Refugee Tutors

 As World War II loomed in 1930s Europe, a Russian philosopher named Jacob Klein fled to the United States.

 The pipe-smoking, Plato-reading, Heidegger-taught academic had worked at universities in Berlin, Marburg and Prague.
-The Nazi rise to power, however, forced Klein and thousands of other persons of Jewish descent—including many academics—to flee the continent.
+The Nazi rise to power, however, forced Klein and thousands of other Jewish people—including many academics—to flee the continent.

 Klein, already well-known for his book Greek Mathematical Thought and the Origin of Algebra, arrived at St. John’s College in Annapolis in 1938—one of a number of refugee tutors who joined the faculty over the next two decades.
 The group played a prominent role in the early success of the Program.

 To honor those tutors, St. John’s alumna Vivian Ronay (Class of 1965) donated a Seder platter to the college.
+Seder platters often are used during Passover.
 It is set to go on display later this spring.

 “I thought this platter, installed in a place where students might often pass, would be useful to acknowledge very important people who helped the college survive,” Ronay says.